apache/flink/docs/apis/cli.md

   Syntax: run [OPTIONS] <jar-file> <arguments>
   "run" action options:
+     -a,--allowNonRestoredState                     Allow non restored savepoint
+                                                    state in case an operator has
+                                                    been removed from the job.
      -c,--class <classname>                         Class with the program entry point ("main" method or
                                                     "getPlan()" method.
 Only